-Boston native Steven Karidoyanes is in his tenth season as Conductor and Music Director of the New England Conservatory Youth Symphony.
-Continually praised for the level of distinction to which he brings his ensembles, one reviewer said of the Beethoven Missa Solemnis performance he conducted, “Karidoyanes and his forces navigated it with absolute confidence, allowing the composer's unruly spirit to speak clearly through them.”
+Boston native Steven Karidoyanes is in his 14th season as the Conductor of the New England Conservatory Youth Symphony.
+Continually praised for the level of distinction to which he brings his ensembles, one reviewer said of a Beethoven Missa Solemnis performance he conducted, “Karidoyanes and his forces navigated it with absolute confidence, allowing the composer's unruly spirit to speak clearly through them.”
 (Boston Globe, November 7, 2011.)

-Since his appointment in 2004, he has led the NEC YS in their regular concerts in Jordan Hall, concerts in Symphony Hall, and in past concert tours of Italy, Greece, Costa Rica, and Eastern Europe.
-This is also his 20th season conducting the Plymouth Philharmonic Orchestra, a professional orchestra on the South Shore, and his eighth season leading Masterworks Chorale, conducting choral/orchestral masterworks in Harvard University’s Sanders Theatre.
-He has held the posts of Music Director of the Boston College Symphony Orchestra, Associate Conductor of the Winston-Salem Symphony and Greensboro Symphony orchestras in North Carolina, and Assistant Conductor of the Rhode Island Philharmonic.
-Karidoyanes has served on the faculty of the Boston University Tanglewood Institute for ten seasons and on the conducting faculty of the New England Conservatory.
+He recently stepped down from leading Masterworks Chorale after a decade, conducting choral/orchestral masterworks in Harvard University’s Sanders Theatre.
+He has also held the posts of Music Director of the Boston College Symphony Orchestra, Associate Conductor of the Winston-Salem Symphony and Greensboro Symphony orchestras in North Carolina, and Assistant Conductor of the Rhode Island Philharmonic.
+He has served on the faculty of the Boston University Tanglewood Institute for ten seasons, and on the conducting faculty of the New England Conservatory.